 Secretary Webb is a distinguished USMC veteran, former US Senator, Vietnam vet recipient of Navy Cross & Silver Star Medals, and best-selling author of military books.

 Navy SEAL units are specialized combat units tasked by higher authority usually for crisis response, search & rescue, and disaster relief operations usually under highly challenging & hazardous conditions.
-SEAL Teams were founded in 1962 by President Kennedy, who heroically commanded specialized small boat operations in WWII.
+SEAL Teams were founded in 1962 by President Kennedy, who heroically commanded specialized small boat operations including frogmen in WWII.

-The SEALs were formed from their predecessors the UDT, Underwater Demolition Teams, who were founded in 1942 during WWII as an emergency response for the great need for more intel, before amphibious landings in the Pacific campaign, about surf, beach & enemy info.
-UDT conducted critical specialized missions during WWII, the Korean War & the Vietnam War.
-The nickname for UDT was "frogmen" and, out of utmost respect for their UDT predecessors, today SEALs still call each other "frogman."
+The SEALs were formed in 1962 from their predecessors the UDT, Underwater Demolition Teams, who were founded in 1942 during WWII as an emergency response for the great need for more clandestine intel, before amphibious landings in the Pacific campaign, about surf, beach & enemy info.
+UDT conducted critical specialized missions during WWII, the Korean War & the Vietnam War before UDT transitioned to SEAL Teams in the 1980s.

 LT O'Brien was selected for & attended BUD/S at the maximum age of 28.
 In class 155, due to being the senior ranking student as a Lieutenant, he was the class leader throughout training including completing Hell Week on his first try.
 During marksmanship training, he was recognized as the top shooter in his class.
 Then he failed a rigorous evaluated pool training exercise when he passed out underwater, was revived poolside, and was dropped from class 155 & rolled back to class 156.